-In this course you will examine the current evidence base for nursing practice and refresh your clinical skills.
+In this programme you will examine the current evidence base for nursing practice and refresh your clinical skills.
 You will develop your skills as a reflective practitioner and enhance your ability to effectively use current evidence to inform your practice.

-Course content reflects contemporary nursing issues including: NMC standards for practice; NHS reforms; patient safety including safeguarding vulnerable adults and children; the Mental Capacity Act 2005; advances in technology including medical devices and health informatics; compassion in practice, dignity in care, and the 6Cs; equality and diversity; medicines management, and general practice nursing skills.
+Programme content reflects contemporary nursing issues including: NMC standards for practice; NHS reforms; patient safety including safeguarding vulnerable adults and children; the Mental Capacity Act 2005; advances in technology including medical devices and health informatics; compassion in practice, dignity in care, and the 6Cs; equality and diversity; medicines management, and general practice nursing skills.

 Funding may be available for nurses returning to practice; please visit the Come Back to Nursing website to find out more.